melsod/OCSWinter2020/README.md

 ### Reproducibility

 Now that you have a local copy of the experiment on your machine you can begin to make and save your own edits.
-These edits can be saved, committed to your git repository (version control: essentially it keeps a record of all the changes you make and allows you to revert to a previous iteration of the experiment if you want), and then pushed to your GitHub repository.
-Once changes are on your GitHub repository others can see your work and contribute to it and you can host the experiment there (using GitHub Pages).
+These edits can be saved, committed to your git repository (version control: essentially it keeps a record of all the changes you make and allows you to revert to a previous iteration of the experiment if you want), and then pushed to your GitHub repository (think of "pushing" as saving your edits to the "cloud").
+Once changes are on your GitHub repository others can see your work and contribute to it.
+You can also host the experiment there (using GitHub Pages, this will be explained  in [Hosting the Experiment](#hosting-the-experiment)).

 We'll leave it to you to learn how to push changes to your GitHub repository and work collaboratively with others from there (it's much the same way you are "working" on our experiment) but we will show you how to host the experiment in the section [Running the Experiment](#running-the-experiment).